mental health resource connection

 - Confirmation will then be communicated back to the referring physician.

-If you are interested in a referral to the Mental Health Resource Connection please talk to your child's primary care physician.
+If you are interested in a referral to the Mental Health Resource Connection please talk to your child's primary care physician or by filling out this form.
 You also can use our online directory to search for mental health resources in your community.